derwolfe/logwolfer/README.md

 Three operating modes are available:

-1. Load data and run analysis on the data.
+1. Load data and run analyses.
 2. Load data only.
 This makes it possible to contine loading more and more information into the system, without needing to rebuild it over again.
 Duplicate messages will just be thrown away.